diefans/zeitig/README.rst

 Internals
 ---------

-You may create a ``.zeitig`` folder somewhere in your current working directory path to use it as the store.
+You may create a ``.zeitig`` directory somewhere in your current working directory path to use it as the store.

 For every user is a separate directory created, which containes the groups and the events sources: